11iq/ulozto-downloader/README.md

 ## Usage

 ```
+▶ add function to ~/.bashrc:
-▶ docker run -t -v <destination_path>:/d ulozto-downloader --parts 16 <https://uloz.to/file/...>
+  function ulozto-downloader { docker run --rm -t -v YOUR_PATH:/d ulozto-downloader --parts 50 "$1"; }
+▶ source ~/.bashrc
+▶ ulozto-downloader URL
 ```
-Note: `<destination_path>` paramater must be an absolute path to destination folder, where the file will be downloaded to.
+Note: `YOUR_PATH` paramater must be an absolute path to destination folder, where the file will be downloaded to.